Are You Suddenly Seeing Dark Spots? Here’s What You Should Do

 But a sudden increase in floaters can indicate a more serious condition that requires immediate attention such as those listed above.
 Floaters that are accompanied by flashes of light also warrant an urgent phone call to your eye doctor, because they could indicate a detached retina which can lead to permanent vision loss, unless treated quickly.

-Eye Exams in Schaumburg
+Eye Exams in South Barrington

 If you notice new floaters, a large number of floaters that don’t resolve, or floaters accompanied by flashes of light, we can help.